APSIMInitiative/ReferencePanel/Agenda and Minutes/2019-05 Minutes.md

   <br> **ACTION**   Hamish to organise to meet Graeme in person when visiting in August to work through documentation.

 ### 2.4  Update on Actions from the RP Strategy Session - Feb 2019

- - As above.
- <br> **ACTION**  Outstanding actions to be included in agenda of June 2019 RP Meeting; Completed actions to be reported on.
+ <br> **ACTION**  Outstanding actions to be included in agenda of June 2019 RP Meeting; Completed actions to be reported on.  @sarahcleary and @Keith-Pembleton to work on offline.

 ### 2.5  Update on Actions from AI-PFR Workshop - Nov 2018